English and Sociology BA (Hons)

-You’ll be introduced to the key principles of sociology and study English literature across poetry, drama and prose in core modules.
+You’ll be introduced to the key principles of sociology and study English literature across all genres and periods.
 We also offer a wide variety of optional modules, giving you the chance to explore the literary periods, authors and themes as well as the sociological topics that interest you.

 3 options available